“She is a rare combination:

 • 23 years of combined experience in research, education and consulting

-• Chief Scientific Officer, Maka Health
+• Chief Scientific Officer, Maka Health (2021 - present)

-• Cambridge PhD: Molecular Biology, Genetics & Biochemistry
+• Cambridge PhD: Molecular Biology, Genetics & Biochemistry (2005-9)

-• Graduated BSc UBC with Honours
+• BSc UBC - Honours (1999-2003)

 • Authored and reviewed peer-reviewed scientific journal articles, in some of the world’s top scientific journals, including Nature Cell Biology and Cell

-• Experienced facilitator, speaker and mentor
+• Experienced facilitator, speaker & mentor

 Mary’s story: Academic Meets Outside-The-Box

 After 15 years of intense Biomedical Research, Mary suffered severe burnout.
 The medical system could not help her, so eventually, she left her hard-earned career life behind and moved Kauai to slow down and heal.
-(Learn about her rude awakening and mid-30s reinvention here.)

 There, she discovered incredible power of lifestyle-based, Functional Medicine to heal and restore her body, above and beyond what she had ever known.

-This ignited her passion for teaching people the things she wishes she had known she hit the bottom, and in 2017, she started her own consultancy to do exactly that.
+This ignited her passion for teaching people the things she wishes she had known before.

 Publications